A free Premium account on the FCL.055 website! Read here

 Clouds can be formed.

-.
-563.divergence in the upper air means convergence on the ground. this a low pressure area, and clouds may appears above it.
+563divergence in the upper air means convergence on the ground this a low pressure area and clouds may appears above itConvective clouds can be dissolved. stratified clouds can be dissolved. clouds can not be formed.

 Fog or low cloud.

-Question 163-26 : The morning following a clear, calm night when the temperature has dropped to the dewpoint, is likely to produce ?
+Question 163-27 : The morning following a clear calm night when the temperature has dropped to the dewpoint is likely to produce ?

 Radiation fog.